Nihlus/Crystite/Crystite/README.md

 ## Configuration
-The server's main configuration file is located at `/etc/remora-neos-headless/appsettings.json`.
-This file contains several subsections used to configure various parts of the program, but the most important ones are the `Headless` and the `Neos` sections.
+The server's main configuration file is located at `/etc/crystite/appsettings.json`.
+This file contains several subsections used to configure various parts of the program, but the most important ones are the `Headless` and the `Resonite` sections.

 > More configuration sections than the ones listed here may work, depending on
 > the libraries and systems in use by the current version of the server.